rr326/ha_ll_notify/README.md

 # Double-check
 if [[  -d 'll_notify' ]]; then echo "Success" ; else echo "Error!
 Make sure the directory is called 'll_notify'" ; fi
 ```

+### Install with HACS

+1. Open **HACS**.
+2. Click "Integrations".
+2. Click on the 3 dots in the top right corner.
+3. Select "Custom repositories".
+4. Paste `https://github.com/rr326/ha_ll_notify` into the "Repository" field.
+5. Select `Integration` from the "Category" field.
+6. Click the "Add" button.
+7. Click the "+ Explore & download repositories".
+8. Search for "Lovelace Notify".
+9. Click the "Download this repository to HACS" button.

 ## Configure